Rhaetian Railway: History

 In 1895, Holsboer changed his company's name to the Rhaetian Railway (Rhätische Bahn) to reflect his plans for network expansion.
 By 1896 the lines Chur–Landquart and Chur–Thusis were operated.
 In 1897, a referendum was held for the Rhaetian Railway to bid on operations of the Graubünden/Grisons State Railways.

 This was followed by the Albula line in 1903 and the series of expansion projects carried on until 1922.
-In 1903 the Album line reached Celerina, and in 1904 also St.Moritz was able to be served.
+In 1903 the Albula line reached Celerina, and in 1904 also St.Moritz was able to be served.
 During the years 1907 to 1910, the Rhaetian Railway, in collaboration with the federal and cantonal governments, undertook a large-scale expansion of its network.